 Northern Flicker Box

 Flickers are notoriously destructive - often drilling holes through the walls of houses - but they are also critically important birds that create nesting cavities used by many other species - including many small owls.
 Most of the flicker boxes I build and install are for situations where homeowners are at their wits end, frustrated by trying to deter flickers from pecking holes in their siding.
-I mount the box on the structure where the damage is boing done - or in the largest tree nearby.
+I mount the box on the structure where the damage is being done - or in the largest nearby tree.
 Often the flickers will use the nestbox and leave the house alone.
 Plus, they are territorial, so they chase other flickers away and defend your house: they've gone from being you enemies to your allies.
 It doesn't always work, but it works often enough that is definitely worth trying - especially compared the recurring cost and hassle of fixing holes in your siding every year.

 My Flicker boxes have a 2.5" entrance hole, a floor that measures 7.25" x 7.25", and are around 22" tall.